Coneriys/apache4/docs/content/reference/routing-configuration/http/middlewares/compress.md

 ---
-title: "Traefik Compress Documentation"
+title: "apache4 Compress Documentation"
-description: "Traefik Proxy's HTTP middleware lets you compress responses before sending them to the client.
+description: "apache4 Proxy's HTTP middleware lets you compress responses before sending them to the client.
 Read the technical documentation."
 ---

 The `compress` middleware compresses response.
 It supports Gzip, Brotli and Zstandard compression